-A trip aboard Excelsior is a unique experience; no two trips are the same.
-What affects this is:-
+A trip aboard Excelsior is a unique experience; no two trips are the same for various reasons:-

 - The people on board.
 We try to give as much of the decision making as we safely can to the group on board and as they develop their understanding of the boat in its environment as well as the strengths and weaknesses of the group itself so the trip will develop and change.
 But we do have typical routines and structures to keep people safe and to gain knowledge and feedback throughout the trip.

 When a group arrives they are met by the crew and walked down to the boat.
 Before boarding the boat they are given a quick welcome and safety brief on how to board.
-They are then asked to leave their bags on the quay and come aboard to look round.
+Asked to leave their bags on the quay they come aboard to look round.
 Once they have satisfied their curiosity they then load their bags as a team.

-Chart briefing then commences a quick explanation of weather and tide and then a discussion of possibilities for the trip are discussed.
-Once the group has decided on the intended destinations they then organize their teams for watches.
+Chart briefing commences with a quick explanation of weather and tide and then a discussion of possibilities for the trip are discussed.
+Once the group has decided on the intended destinations they organise their teams for watches.

-After a deck brief about safety on deck and basics on how to handle lines and make fast we depart.
+After a brief about safety on deck and basics on how to handle lines and make fast we depart.
 The group handle lines, sort out fenders and stow mooring gear.
-We then start hoisting sail, names and functions of the equipment they are using are explained in tool box talks – things are about to become apparent that there has to be a lot of team work to get the sails up.
+We then start hoisting sail.
+Names and functions of the equipment they are using are explained in tool box talks – it is about to become apparent that there has to be a lot of team work to get the sails up.

 Once the ship is set up and on its way typically the watch system starts, the on watch take turns on the helm and taught how to steer by compass, wind, sea and a point of reference.
 Any sail handling is also done by the on watch.
 The importance of looking out is explained and what to look out for.
 The off watch may be preparing food at this point or cleaning or chilling out or sleeping, though if they would like to help out on the deck watch duties they are almost always welcome.
 Watches are normally 3 hours long then rotate and we normally have 3 watches with a crew member as watch leader.

 As we reach the destination it is all hands on deck for dropping sail and preparing warps or anchor.
-Once secured there is a group debrief and brief where decisions are made such as how much time ashore.
+Once secured there is a group debrief and a discussion when decisions are made such as how much time ashore.

 There is also time made for a review of the plan for the next passage which often becomes a talk on experiences so far.